Updated: January 22, 2026

 Hotel Phone: +30 23108 10624

-High-end, adults-only resort on Glaros Beach, located 3.5km west of the Old Town.
-This is the best choice for those seeking a modern beach club vibe within easy reach of the city.
-This upbeat resort features two outdoor pools: one split-level pool overlooking the beach with music and bar service, and a second quiet, heated pool set back from the sea.
+A high-end, adults-only resort on Glaros Beach (3.5km west of Old Town) that is the top choice for a fun beach club vibe within easy reach of the city.
+This upbeat resort features two outdoor pools: a split-level pool overlooking the beach with music and bar service, and a quiet, heated pool set back from the sea.
 An indoor pool is available in the holistic spa, which focuses on local Cretan and Greek healing traditions.
-Every room, loft, and suite here features a walk-in shower and private terrace with its own outdoor jacuzzi, plunge pool, or swimming pool.
-The small but mighty culinary program here features a Cretan-Mediterranean restaurant with a broad wine selection, a sushi and champagne bar, a stylish cocktail lounge, and a sunny, toes-in-the-water pool bar.
+Every room, loft, and suite features a walk-in shower and private terrace with its own outdoor jacuzzi, plunge pool, or swimming pool.
+The culinary program includes a Cretan-Mediterranean restaurant, a sushi and champagne bar, a stylish cocktail lounge, and a sunny pool bar.

 6. Palazzo Duca